1coderookie/BSB-LPB-LAN_EN/docs/chap14.md

 ## 14.1 The Red LED of the Adapter Isn't Lit
 - Controller is switched off
 - Adapter isn't connected with the controller via BSB or LPB
-- Adapter ist falsch mit dem Regler verbunden (CL+/CL- bzw.
-DB/MB vertauscht)
+- Adapter is incorrectly connected to the controller (CL+/CL- or DB/MB interchanged)
 - Probably hardware fault of the adapter (defect component, eroor in the construction
 - Probably loose contact at the bus connector (Rx/Tx or CL+/CL-)